ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 ## 11. Third-Party Services

-Our Services may integrate with or link to third-party services (e.g., payment processors, cloud providers).
+Our Services may integrate with or link to third-party services:

+- **Stripe** - Payment processing
+- **Cloud providers** - Data storage and hosting
+- **Email services** - Communication and notifications

 We are not responsible for the content, privacy practices, or terms of service of third parties.

 ---